Bhūmi (Buddhism): The first bhūmi, the Very Joyous

-The First bhūmi, called "Very Joyous", is attained with the first direct perception of emptiness (Sunyata) and is simultaneous with entry into the third of the five paths to awakening, the path of seeing.
+The First bhūmi, called "Very Joyous", is attained with the first direct perception of emptiness (Śūnyatā) and is simultaneous with entry into the third of the five paths to awakening, the path of seeing.
 It is called "very joyous" because the bodhisattva works at the perfections of generosity and develops the ability to give away everything without regret and with no thought of praise or reward (for themselves).
 All phenomena are viewed as empty and as subject to decay, suffering, and death, and so bodhisattvas lose all attachment to them.
 According to Tsong Khapa, first level bodhisattvas directly understand that persons do not exist by way of their own nature.
 Due to this, they overcome the false idea that the five aggregates constitute a truly existent person.
 They also eliminate predispositions toward corrupted ethics so completely that they will not arise again.

+As Candrakirti explains in his Madhyamakavatara, a bodhisattva who has entered the stages attains numerous amazing powers.
+On the first bhūmi, the bodhisattva is able to "(1) see one hundred buddhas, (2) be blessed by one hundred buddhas and understand their blessings, (3) live for one hundred eons, (4) see the past and future in those one hundred eons, (5) enter into and rise from one hundred samadhis, (6) vibrate one hundred worlds, (7) illuminate one hundred worlds, (8) bring one hundred beings to spiritual maturity using emanations, (9) go to one hundred buddhaksetras, (10), open one hundred doors of the doctrine (dharmaparyaya), (11) display one hundred versions of his body, and (12) surround each of those bodies with one hundred bodhisattvas."

 Despite having directly and correctly perceived emptiness, bodhisattvas on the first level are primarily motivated by faith.
 They train in ethics in order to cleanse their minds of negativity and so they prepare themselves for the cultivation of mundane meditative absorption that comes on the second level.